 We used data from the Danish National Patient Register during 1989-2013, through which details on demographic characteristics and certain health outcomes of all Danish residents can be linked based on a unique personal identifier.44 The Register was established in 1977 and is comprehensive, including nationwide clinical and administrative records for all inpatient data, with outpatient data available since 1995.45

 We identified ALS cases based on their International Classification of Diseases (ICD) discharge diagnoses, i.e., ICD-8 code 348.0 (ALS) until 1993 and ICD-10 code G12.2 (motor neuron disease) thereafter, using the date of the first relevant code as the diagnosis date.
-We only included patients who were at least 20 years old when diagnosed.
+We only included patients who were at least 20 years old when diagnosed because cases younger than 20 years old were at a greater chance of misclassification.
 In our validation study, Register data for ALS ascertainment were highly reliable.46

 We obtained controls through the Danish Civil Registration System, established in 1968 and updated daily, which includes administrative records (e.g., date and place of birth, sex, vital status, and history of civil status and addresses since 1971) on all persons living in Denmark; records are kept even when a person dies or emigrates.47 We randomly matched five controls per case by age, sex, year of birth, and vital status.
 Controls were alive and free of diagnosed ALS at the ALS diagnosis date of the matched case (index date).

-We obtained all addresses of cases and controls from January 1st 1979 onwards from the Danish Civil Registration System,47 including the dates of moving to and from each address, prior to the index date.
+We obtained all addresses of cases and controls from January 1st 1979 onwards from the Danish Civil Registration System,47 including the dates of moving to and from each address, before the index date.
 We then obtained the geographical coordinates at the door of each house of the residential history of the participants, with previous evidence of the high accuracy of this method of geocoding of addresses in Denmark.17

 This study was approved by the Institutional Review Board Committee at the Columbia University and the Danish Data Protection Agency.